Bangladesh's Amplified Coastal Storm Tide Hazard from Tropical Cyclones and Rising Sea Levels in a Warming Climate

-\section{Code availability}
+\subsection{Code availability}

-The hydrodynamic model is developed using the OceanMesh2D toolbox (https://github.com/CHLNDDEV/OceanMesh2D).
-The Peaks-Over-Threshold based Generalized Pareto Distribution fitting is executed using a MATLAB (Version 2022a) {\it paretotails} function.
-All figures are also generated using MATLAB.
-The codes used to create an unstructured mesh, make ADCIRC input for files, and result visualization can be accessed from the corresponding authors upon reasonable request.
+The hydrodynamic model used in this study is ADCIRC (Version 56.02), which can be accessed freely at \url{https://github.com/adcirc/adcirc}.
+The OceanMesh2D toolbox generates the unstructured mesh.
+It is accessible at \url{https://github.com/CHLNDDEV/OceanMesh2D}.
+MATLAB (Version 2022a) {\it paretotails} function at \url{https://www.mathworks.com/help/stats/paretotails.html} provides the Peaks-Over-Threshold based Generalized Pareto Distribution fitting. pyTMD available at \url{https://github.com/tsutterley/pyTMD} provides astronomical tide preprocessing analyses.
+The codes used to create the unstructured mesh, ADCIRC inputs, and visualization are available from the corresponding authors upon reasonable request.